douglasfunnie/hello-world/README.md

 # hello-world
-This is a new website I am working oin
+This is a new website I am working on.
+I have not done this before.